FedoraQt/MediaWriter/README.md

 ## Building

 You can build FMW using the default Qt `qmake` build system.
+The gist for all three platforms is written below.
+For a more thorough look into how the releases are composed, you can read our [GitHub Actions configuration](https://github.com/FedoraQt/MediaWriter/blob/master/.github/workflows/ccpp.yml).

 ### Linux